FAQ

 From a nutritious meal to crisis intervention, from clean clothes to healthcare, from showers to a permanent home, Preble Street programs not only meet urgent needs but also create solutions to homelessness, poverty, and hunger throughout Maine.
 A list of current programs and their descriptions is available here.

-All Preble Street programs and services are free and made possible through donations and public and private grants.
+All Preble Street programs and services come at no cost to people who use them and made possible through donations and public and private grants.

 The Preble Street Food Security Hub, a comprehensive, sustainable, and community-based meal production center dedicated to addressing food insecurity in Maine, has increased Preble Street’s meal production capacity dramatically.